University Library services during COVID-19

 - For help with finding information resources and referencing, students can book an online consultation with a librarian.
-Book WRITESmart Librarian Support.
+Book a Librarian.

 - For writing and study advice, or assistance with maths and stats, students can book an online consultation with a study skills advisor.
-Book a WRITESmart Online Consultation.
+Book a STUDYSmarter Online Consultation.

 Study Success @ UWA online unit

 The Library and STUDYSmarter teams have also created a unit in the LMS called Study Success @ UWA, designed to assist students who are studying remotely by progressively developing their study skills across the semester.
 This is available to all students.

 COVID-19 safety in the UWA libraries